spaghetti-lover/spaghetti-lover/README.md

 - 🌱 I'm pursuing Bachelor's Degree in Computer Science at [University of Engineering and Technology (UET-VNU)](https://uet.vnu.edu.vn/).
 - 🔭 I’m currently working in the field of AI & MLOps.
-- ⚡ Favourite quote: "There is no right path, just keep trying and fixing".
+- ⚡ Favourite quote: "There is no right path, just keep trying and getting mistakes".
 - 💬 Feel free to ask me about anything about my work or new opportunities.
 - 📫 Contact me through: [phungducanh2511@.gmail.com](mailto:phungducanh2511@gmail.com).